Our Services

 In the early stages, the body undergoes many hormonal changes, but these are not usually associated with increased urination in just the first week.
 The study by van der Post et al. discusses hormonal changes during pregnancy, such as changes in vasopressin and oxytocin, which can influence fluid balance, but these changes are more relevant later in pregnancy.

 It's important to note that while frequent urination can occur, it is not typically a prominent symptom in the very early stages, like the first week.
-If you have concerns about symptoms or changes in your body, it is always a good idea to consult with a healthcare provider.
+If you have concerns about symptoms or changes in your body, you can use a free symptom checker to help understand what you're experiencing, though it's always a good idea to consult with a healthcare provider.

 (References)